Time Out with Britney Spears

-Time Out with Britney Spears (stylized in all lowercase) is the first video album by American recording artist Britney Spears.
-It was released on VHS on November 23, 1999 through Jive Records.
-The DVD version was released on December 14 of the same year.
-Time Out with Britney Spears was re-released on DVD in 2001, to coincide with the DVD release of Spears' second video Britney Spears: Live and More!.
+Time Out with Britney Spears (stylized in all lowercase) is the first video album by American singer Britney Spears.
+It was released on November 23, 1999, by Jive Records.

 Time Out with Britney Spears received generally favorable reviews from music critics.
-It was also a commercial success, topping the US Top Music Videos.
-It was certified triple platinum by the Recording Industry Association of America (RIAA).
+A commercial success, it peaked atop the US Top Music Videos and was certified triple platinum by the Recording Industry Association of America (RIAA).

 Content

 Time Out with Britney Spears features interviews with Spears about her childhood, The Mickey Mouse Club, the making of her debut album ...Baby One More Time and life on tour.
 The video album also features the music videos for her singles "...Baby One More Time", "Sometimes" and "(You Drive Me) Crazy (The Stop Remix!)", as well as behind-the-scenes footage from each of them.
 Also included are live versions of "Born to Make You Happy" and "From the Bottom of My Broken Heart" from her Disney Channel special, a photo gallery that features a mixture of candid and professional shots, web site access and a trivia game that unlocks a special interview "if you answer all the questions correctly".
 There is an option for lyrics to appear on the screen when watching the music videos or the live performances.